Attachment A -Jeffrey Thomas Maehr

 If they both are considered to have made a "profit," just from the exchange of labor for money, in what way has this occurred?
 What "material difference" is there between the one, one hundred dollar bill, and the 5, twenty dollar bills?
 What "material difference" is there between the exchange of labor for cash?
 Are they not equal in value to each other?
 What "profit" has been made by labor or service provided in exchange for money or service?
 How has an actual profit occurred unless the actual labor or service is valued at zero value and ALL that was received was "profit?"

 In the same way, EVERY "exchange" of labor or service for compensation, in whatever form, has NO "material difference" between either.
 To suggest otherwise, is to effectively make all labor and services of NO intrinsic value, and we become slaves through that process.

-I have requested the Respondent or any related agency to explain this "material difference" - See COTTAGE SAVINGS ASSN v.
-COMMISSIONER, 499 U.S. 554 (1991) for legal case law on "material difference" legal issue, and how "all that someone receives as wages or compensation is profit" is a gross inaccuracy.
+I request the IRS or any related agency to explain this "material difference" - See COTTAGE SAVINGS ASSN v.
+COMMISSIONER, 499 U.S. 554 (1991) for legal case law on "material difference" legal issue, and how "all that someone receives as wages or compensation is NOT profit."

-Legal and intended Definition of "Income," and law affecting Respondent's Actions;
+Legal and intended Definition of "Income," and law affecting IRS Actions;

 Section 22 GROSS INCOME: